ianm-nv/NV-Kernels/Documentation/admin-guide/perf/nvidia-tegra410-pmu.rst

     * Socket A CMEM:

       - UCF PMU: source filter = src_loc_noncpu, destination filter = dst_loc_cmem
+      - PCIE PMU: destination filter = dst_loc_cmem

+        This PMU only counts traffic from PCIE device.

     * GPU A1 or A2 GMEM: